Watier Ong Strategies

 Unlike impressions on search results pages, infinitely scrolling result pages (like image search) might require the item to be scrolled into view for the impression to count.
 Learn more.

-I particularly like the disclaimer on the top of Google’s instruction page that mentions that the requirements like items needing to be visible in the carousel, etc. are subject to change.
-It’s hard enough to feel confident in the metrics you’re looking at, especially when the rules are likely to change at the drop of a hat.
+I particularly like the disclaimer on the top of Google’s instruction page, which mentions that the requirements, like items needing to be visible in the carousel, etc., are subject to change.
+So it’s hard to feel confident in the metrics you’re looking at, especially when the rules will likely change at the drop of a hat.

 Here’s how GSC measures rankings or average position: